SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

    ![03](./Images/pg-8.png)

 1. Hide the following columns in your Fact and Dimension tables that are not necessary to create a report.
-For this, select the column, **right click (1)** and then choose **Hide in report view (2)**.
 Note that this does not remove the columns from the model; it simply hides them from view on the report canvas.

-   1. FactSalesOrder
+    - FactSalesOrder

       - **SalesOrderDateKey**
       - **CustomerKey**